 Quiet operation! – Because the noise from the system is generated in an out-of-the-way area, vacuuming with a ducted vacuum system makes less noise than a hairdryer or clothes dryer.
 Quiet enough to vacuum in the same room as a sleeping child!

 Increase in home value – Installation of the best ducted vacuum system can increase the resale value of a home by $3,000 or more.
 Like other built-in appliances, it is an excellent selling feature.

 Easy installation – Both new and existing homes can be easily fitted with a Valet ducted vacuum system.
 Professional installers can complete the job in almost any home in a matter of hours.

-Cost – A complete ducted vacuum system can be professionally installed in a smaller home for as little as $1,200.
+Cost – A complete ducted vacuum system can be professionally supplied and installed in a smaller home for as little as $1,500.
 Because it will provide powerful cleaning for a decade or more, a ducted system is a cost effective choice.